-If you are a fan of high-quality handcrafts, do not miss visiting this center when you are in the Kingdom of Bahrain.
+If you are a fan of high-quality handicrafts, do not miss visiting this center when you are in the Kingdom of Bahrain.
 Al Jasra Handcrafts Center has been opened in 1991 by the prime minister Khalifa bin Salman Al Khalifa with the purpose of preserving and revitalizing the old art of Handcrafts which formulates a big part of Bahrain’s history and culture.

 From the carpenter shops where skillful carpenters carve beautiful ships and pieces of furniture out of the wood to the pottery shops where you can buy stunning pots, this marketplace is guaranteed to have all the handcrafts you might need, and with an almost-flawless degree of precision.

 Old markets in Bahrain have contributed a lot to its history, and they still do.
 If you are visiting the island kingdom soon, make sure to visit some of these places to benefit from the cheap prices of the offered goods and, more importantly, make some beautiful memories that will last as well.